schooner30/QtRenamer/README.md

-# Renamer
+# QtRenamer
-Qt6 C++ replacement for pyrenamer which disappeared when python 3 was widely adopted.
+A Linux Qt6 C++ replacement for pyrenamer which disappeared when python 3 was widely adopted.

 Allows bulk renaming of filenames, changing dots and spaces in filenames for underscores/dashes, change case and much more.
 Extensions and directory names can also be changed.